ricmclaughlin/ricmclaughlin.github.com/_posts/2016-06-29-aws-developer-cloudformation.md

 ## Custom Resources

 [Custom Resources](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/template-custom-resources.html) enable you to support AWS Products that lack CF support, operate on non-AWS resources and perform advanced logic is limited.
 A custom resource directly runs a lambda function or creates and SNS message when the resource is created, updated, or deleted.
+This can be specfied like `Custom::MyCustomThingy` or ` AWS::CloudFormation::CustomResource`.

+Here is a quick summary of how to make a [Custom Resources](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/template-custom-resources.html):

+0. Define the service token, which is a URL that must be in the same region, in a template.

+1. The template is used to create, update or delete a custom resource and the engine calls the service token.

+2. The custom resource provider processes the cloudformation request and returns a response of `SUCCESS` or

 # CloudFormation Lifecycle